 DeVos to face questions over schools, conservative activism

-FILE - In this Dec.
-9, 2016 file photo, Education Secretary-designate Betsy DeVos speaks in Grand Rapids, Mich.
-Charter school advocate and wealthy Republican donor Betsy DeVos is widely expected to push for expanding scho...
-WASHINGTON - Charter school advocate Betsy DeVos is widely expected to push for expanding school choice programs if confirmed as education secretary, prompting pushback from teachers unions.
+In this Nov.
+19, 2016 file photo, President-elect Donald Trump stands with Education Secretary-designate Betsy DeVos in Bedminster, N.J.
+Charter school advocate and wealthy Republican donor Betsy DeVos is widely expected to push for expanding school choice programs if confirmed as education secretary, causing outrage among teachers' unions.
+But Democrats and rights activists also are raising concerns about how her conservative Christian beliefs and advocacy for family values might impact minority and LGBT students.

 Add your comments below